CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-10.md

 ## Review

 In this lab, you:

-- Reviewed permissions for an OAuth app and identified high-privilege access.
+- Reviewed **OAuth app permissions** and identified high-privilege access.
-- Created a custom detection policy for apps with elevated permissions and unverified publishers.
+- Created a **custom detection policy** targeting unverified publishers and elevated permissions.
-- Configured the policy to automatically disable risky OAuth apps.
+- Configured the policy to automatically **disable risky OAuth apps**.
-- Verified flagged apps in App Governance and reviewed related incidents in the Microsoft Defender portal.
+- Verified flagged apps in **App Governance** and reviewed related incidents in the Microsoft Defender portal.

 ## You have successfully completed the lab.
 Click on Next to Continue